jtha/job-search/README.md

 # job-search

 ## About the Project
 This project automates job search tasks for job seekers who need to apply to multiple positions efficiently.
-The system addresses the challenge of managing high-volume job applications by automating lead generation, qualification, and application tracking.
+The system addresses the challenge of managing high-volume job applications by providing user-controlled job extraction, AI-powered qualification analysis, and application tracking.

 Project scope:
-1. ✅ Build a lead generation system to find job postings.
+1. ✅ Build a lead generation system to extract job postings from LinkedIn.
 2. ✅ Build a lead scoring and qualification system to filter job postings.
 3. 🚧 Build a content generation system to generate cover letters and resumes.
 4. 🚧 Build a dashboard to track job applications.